 To have a valid medical malpractice claim for cerebral palsy, you must demonstrate that if another medical professional had handled your child’s birth, then they would not have made the same costly mistakes.
 This will require having yours and your child’s medical records reviewed by another professional and working with an experienced birth injury attorney who knows how to spot negligence in the medical field.
 Not just any attorney can take on a cerebral palsy case, and you will want to contact a firm who can provide a thorough breakdown of your case.

-Luckily, the legal team at Wingate, Russotti, Shapiro & Halperin, LLP, have extensive experience reviewing and litigating birth injury cases.
+Luckily, the legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have extensive experience reviewing and litigating birth injury cases.
 We provide legal guidance to several parents when they were going through a difficult time and helped them achieve proper compensation from the at-fault medical providers.
 When we take a case, we factor in the lifetime costs of cerebral palsy so that your child can live a comfortable and fulfilling life.
 Cerebral palsy is not a simple medical condition, and a light settlement offer will not nearly cover the costs you can expect to pay in the years to come.

 When calculating the size of a cerebral palsy medical malpractice claim, our attorneys will take into account: